carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 ## Applications of clustering
 * Looking for trends in data
-* Reducing the data around a point to just that point using data compression (e.g. reducing colour depth in an image)
+* Reducing the data around a point to just that point as a form of data compression (e.g. reducing colour depth in an image)
 * Pattern recognition

 ## K-means clustering